 Conversely, a healthy gut can improve your energy levels, sleep cycles, and general health.
 A healthy gut is one of many factors that contribute to a healthy and happy lifestyle.
 So, how do we make it happen?

-The best foods for your gut
+The best foods for your gut health

 Green vegetables.
 Leafy greens, like spinach and kale, can work wonders to help your gut because they are high in vitamins and fiber.